 The production is lacking as well.
 All of that – stuff kind of moves in on an even keel and floats by without variation.
 And it does depend on what music machine you’re using.
 More (or very) high-end devices tend to produce a somewhat better output.
 But – gawd – if you go down the quality chain of your equipment, then the sound just sucks.

 And where, oh you lauded musicians, are the stellar guitar solos that rocket us measly listeners and fans the fuck out of our comfy chairs into the space of your music halls?
 Those have gone missing, like bears during honey harvest time.
 And then Savn present us with – what do they call it – growls.
 But it’s all weak tea, very much along the lines of other Symphonic Metal outfits that just did not cut it on that front.

 And now, to top it, I just learned – somewhat to my unending dismay – that they have been nominated on Terra Relicta – Dark Music Awards for their track Hang On.
 Dafuq, folks.
 On the other hand, Musical Silence and – trumpets blaring – Hang On would indeed get on the preferred list of this album.
 The latter one has one of the better passages in it.
 So I guess this is why it got its nomination.

-The Demons in Me sound like some non-electronic, but poppy version of Blutengel of sorts, down to the weird accent for the English used – this one kind of makes me grind my teeth.
-And frankly – some of that reminds me of times past – like later productions of Mike Oldfield, when he came out of his single musician psycho-stupor and started to do some music – ‘All I Want‘ is a good example for that.
+But – in truth – I am Free is actually the best track in this here land of sorrows.
+The Demons in Me sounds like some non-electronic, but poppy version of Blutengel of sorts, down to the weird accent for the English used.
+And frankly – some of that reminds me of times past.
+Like later productions of Mike Oldfield, when he came out of his single musician psycho-stupor and started to do some music.
+All I Want would be a good example for that.

-Well, let’s hope SAVN will wake up for good for their next album.
+Well, let’s hope SAVN will wake up for good for their follow-on album.
 And deliver a much more tuned-up and thoughtful production for their next brainchild.
 I have not yet given up hope that they will improve, but just about.